-- Type [followed by the page or attachment name.
-Autocomplete will suggest matching items for you, or - Paste a URL directly onto your page.
-Confluence will automatically create the link, and if the URL is for a page in the current site, the page name will be set as the link text. - ⚠ Confluence doesn't provide an option to configure a link to open in a new window or tab.
+- Type [ followed by the page or attachment name.
+Autocomplete will suggest matching items for you. - Paste a URL over highlighted text to create link text. - Paste a URL directly onto your page.
+Confluence will automatically create the link, and if the URL is for a page in the current site, the page name will be set as the link text.

+⚠ Confluence doesn't provide an option to configure a link to open in a new window or tab.
 Users can choose to right click / CTRL+click the link if they want to open it in a particular way.